stuyvesant-cs/dwlessons/nextcs/10_draw-cw.md

 - In additon, there will be a final exam and/or project that will cover all the skills.

 --
-- Your grade for each skill
+- Your grade for each skill will be a combination of your skill grades over throu course of the semester and your final exam/project grade.

+--
+- Your grade will map to a 100 point scale as follows:
+  - 4: 100
+  - 3: 90
+  - 2: 75
+  - 1: 55